nationalarchives/tdr-scripts/dependabot-merge/README.md

 * Update the package-lock.json
 * Create a new branch and commit and push the changes.
 * Create a PR for the new branch.

+You can then approve and merge the new PR.
+Dependabot will recognise that the master branch has been updated, rebase its own pull requests and then close them as the changes have already been applied.
+This may take a few minutes.